Jrodr4544/angular-modules-readme-v-000/README.md

 - Each reusable component in your application
 - An application module that our application uses as a base

 Angular comes with a lot of plugins available on the web.
-Each one of these will be it's own module - meaning that you can just slot it into your application and not have to worry about it interfering with any other aspects of your app!
+Each one of these will be its own module - meaning that you can just slot it into your application and not have to worry about it interfering with any other aspects of your app!

 ## Setter/getter syntax